tkshill/Quarto/README.md

 # Welcome to Quarto!

+## What is Quarto?

 Hey, thanks for stopping by.

-This is a small open source project to create - and provide example of - a fully functional, **professional**, _accessible_ web app based on the popular (and highly entertaining) board game [Quarto](https://en.wikipedia.org/wiki/Quarto_(board_game)).
-The front end is design *fully* in the [Elm programming language](https://elm-lang.org/).
+This is an open-source, digital representation of the [Quarto](https://en.wikipedia.org/wiki/Quarto_(board_game) board game written in the [Elm](https://elm-lang.org/) programming language.

+## Why is Quarto?

+This project was mainly created to provide an example of a fully functional, **professional**, _accessible_ web app created entirely in Elm.
+It is also a space where people interested with working with Elm and/or are interested in open-source have a safe environment to practise with the help and guidance of the project maintainers.
+We happily accept anyone and everyone who wants to contribute, provided they abide by the code of content (link in the Table of Contents below).

 Check out the live [Demo](https://elmquarto.netlify.app)!